duggabe/gr-control/README.md

 **IMPORTANT NOTES:**

 * These instructions are written for a Linux OS.
 Similar commands work for Mac and Windows.
-* Use the `clone` command rather than downloading a Zip file.
+* Use the `clone` command rather than downloading a Zip file!

 See [What is GNU Radio?](https://wiki.gnuradio.org/index.php/What_is_GNU_Radio%3F) and [Installing GNU Radio](https://wiki.gnuradio.org/index.php/InstallingGR) for background information.